kingjz1/Connecting-Cities-by-Flights/README.md

 # Connecting-Cities-by-Flights
-Connecting N cities by flights such that one can travel from every city to every other city and the total length of all the flights is minimized.
+Connecting N cities by flights such that every two cities are connected and the total length of the flights is minimized.

 Complexity analysis are provided in the comments.